 - GENERAL SUPPLIES - Sewing machine, straight pins, iron, and ironing board.

 - STARCH - Spray starch is helpful, but not essential.
 It keeps your squares firm and prevents stretching and fraying while you are sewing your seams.

 How To Make a Nine Patch Quilt Block

-These blocks are just an array of nine squares placed together to form a larger square.
+Cut 9 squares of equal sizes.
+These nine patch blocks are just an array of nine squares placed together to form a larger square.
 The simplest arrangement of squares is a chequerboard pattern, alternating light and dark squares.

 The most straightforward way to assemble these is to join three blocks to form a strip.
-Use a ¼ inch (6 mm) seam allowance.
+Put the squares right sides together, and stitch using a ¼ inch (6 mm) seam allowance.
 Sew three strips in this way.